Understanding the Executive Search Process

-The executive search process varies little from retained executive search firm to retained search firm.
+The executive search process varies little between different retained executive search firms.
 In fact, the basic steps of the retained search process are described by the Association of Executive Search Consultants (AESC), an organization that represents retained search firms.
-Every time they conduct a senior-level executive search, executive recruiters seated at the largest search firms in the world — Spencer Stuart, Russell Reynolds, Heidrick & Struggles, or Korn Ferry — as well as at the leading boutique executive search firms follow the same basic retained search process.
+For every senior-level executive search, recruiters seated at the largest search firms in the world — Spencer Stuart, Russell Reynolds, Heidrick & Struggles, or Korn Ferry — as well as at the leading boutique executive search firms follow the same basic retained search process.

 Of course, since the retained search process and the pricing look pretty much the same at most traditional search firms, it can be challenging for executive search buyers to figure out which firm to select.
 We have more on search firm selection in another post.
 However, before we get into the nuances, you first must learn the basic steps of the retained search process.